saradindusengupta/email_spam_filter/README.md

 To run the model make sure the above dependencies are met and the dataset from [http://www2.aueb.gr/users/ion/data/enron-spam/] is at /home destination.
-For linux environment use the chmod to grant execution permission sudo chmod 777 spam-filter_classifier.py
+For linux environment use the chmod to grant execution permission

+ sudo chmod 777 spam-filter_classifier.py

-Then just type
+Then type

  python3 spam-filter_classifier.py     // for Python 3 developemnt

 The finding and analysis are available at spam-filter_classifier.pdf.